mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 Edit the `CONFIG` object to match your installation. v18 simplified and reorganized the configuration:

-- `SHELLY_SWITCH_ID`: ID of the Shelly switch used for bypass detection (0 for PRO EM50, 100 for PRO 3EM, negative to disable).
-When set, the script reads the switch output to detect bypass and pause routing or force full power depending on dimmer configuration.
 - `GRID_SOURCE.TYPE`: "EM", "3EM" or "MQTT" (use `MQTT` when the script is installed directly on a dimmer and reads grid power/voltage from MQTT topics).
 - `PID`: now contains INTERVAL_S, P_MODE, D_MODE, SETPOINT, OUT_MIN, OUT_MAX and the PID gains (KP, KI, KD).
 - `DIMMERS`: named dimmer entries (example uses `boiler`) with per-dimmer options such as `IP`, `RESISTANCE`, `POWER_RATIO`, `POWER_LIMIT`, `BYPASS_THROUGH_EM_RELAY`, `USE_POWER_LUT`, `DIMMER_TURN_OFF_DELAY`, `MIN`, `MAX`.